-Hyoung R. Kim

-Department of Computer Sciences

-Florida Institute of Technology

-Melbourne, FL 32901, USA

-hokim@fit.edu

-Philip K. Chan

-Department of Computer Sciences

-Florida Institute of Technology
+By Hyoung R. Kim and Philip K. Chan Florida Institute of Technology Technical Report CS-2002-15 hokim@fit.edu, pkc@cs.fit.edu

-Melbourne, FL 32901, USA

-pkc@cs.fit.edu

 ABSTRACT

 To provide a more robust context for personalization, we desire to extract a continuum of general (long-term) to specific (short-term) interests of a user.
 Our proposed approach is to learn a user interest hierarchy (UIH) from a set of web pages visited by a user.
 We devise a divisive hierarchical clustering (DHC) algorithm to group words (topics) into a hierarchy where more general interests are represented by a larger set of words.
 Each web page can then be assigned to nodes in the hierarchy for further processing in learning and predicting interests.
 This approach is analogous to building a subject taxonomy for a library catalog system and assigning books to the taxonomy.
 Our approach does not need user involvement and learns the UIH "implicitly."
 Furthermore, it allows the original objects, web pages, to be assigned to multiple topics (nodes in the hierarchy).
 In this paper, we focus on learning the UIH from a set of visited pages.
 We propose a few similarity functions and dynamic threshold-finding methods, and evaluate the resulting hierarchies according to their meaningfulness and shape.